misterclarity/wildAustria/exampleSite/content/english/blog/the-supermarket-society.md

 title = "Supermarket Society"

 +++
-I was talking to a friend today.
-Her words made me think of a surprising metaphor.
-She mentioned struggling with the pressure between living in a  relaxed manner (doing seemingly non-productive activities like going for walks and meeting with friends) and pursuing the many things in life that she wants to achieve.
-This is what came to my mind...
+Are you struggling with the pressure between living in a  relaxed manner (doing seemingly non-productive activities like going for walks and meeting with friends) and pursuing the many things in life that you want to achieve?
+Welcome to the supermarket society!

-We all want stuff, but a question arises: do we really want it, or is it about societal "values" or parental desires?
-The gap between what society is and what it could be makes me feel like we live in a supermarket:
+We all want stuff, but a question arises: do we really want it, or is it about societal "values", or external desires?
+The gap between what society is and what it could be feels like we live in a supermarket:

 1. it offers too much choice and we end up buying more than we need ("Blueberries in the winter?
 No problem!" | "Single mom and employee of the month?
 Why not?")
 2. some choices are framed as "superior" to others ("Fame and fortune always trump working with your hands in the dirt.")